standroidbeta/standroidbeta.github.io/_posts/2019-04-19-Swamp-Rabbit-Trail-and-Greenville-Industry-Growth.md

 **Note:** Years 2015 and 2016 were not a part of the survey.
 The values reflected for those years are predicted values since the data for those years is not available.

-Using the data from that dataframe, I used Plotly and to code one line graph to show the growth of path usage and the other to show economic impact.
+Using the data from that dataframe, I used Plotly(because of its interactive tools) and to code one line graph to show the growth of path usage and the other to show economic impact.

 ```
 trace = go.Scatter(